-This type includes investments in six international equity funds.
+This type includes investments in five international equity funds.
 AJO fund uses disciplined, valuation-based, quantitative approach which utilizes its nimble asset base to target companies with improving fundamentals and price momentum.
 The strategy targets securities deemed attractive based on valuation, management track-record, and momentum.
 The portfolio of LSV fund is country neutral to the index and value is added through stock selection.
-The portfolio decision-making process is primarily quantitative and driven by a proprietary model that consists of three groups of factors: value multiples (cash flow-to-price and book-to-market), long-term past performance (changes in stock price and earnings over the previous five years; poor performance ranked highly), and price momentum factors (near-term performance expectations; is the market beginning to change its assessment).
+The portfolio decisionmaking process is primarily quantitative and driven by a proprietary model that consists of three groups of factors: value multiples (cash flow-to-price and book-to-market), long-term past performance (changes in stock price and earnings over the previous five years; poor performance ranked highly), and price momentum factors (near-term performance expectations; is the market beginning to change its assessment).
 At least 65% of the model will consist of value-related factors.
-Mondrian fund executes a value-oriented fundamental strategy, with macro/country selection secondary; deep team resource and stable growth along with steady returns in segment.
-The strategy is closed to new investors.
-Mondrian fund was redeemed from in August 2015.
-QMA's US core Equity team employs an active, systematic, bottom-up investment process based on company fundamentals to determine the relative attractiveness of all stocks within a broad universe using their proprietary stock selection model.
 Vontobel fund uses bottom-up, fundamental process that looks for well-managed quality companies, exhibiting high ROE, and good track records of cash flow allocation.
 The strategy is heavily invested in companies exposed to emerging markets consumption.
+Vontobel fund was redeemed from in August 2016.
 William Blair (Small Cap) fund Quality growth focus, blending quantitative tools and qualitative analysis.
 Quant tools help guide overall factor exposures and narrow the team's universe.
 Analysts are tasked with identifying companies with sustainable earnings growth, high ROE and strong management track records.
+The TS&W portfolio utilizes a bottom-up, value-driven, risk-managed approach to international investing and invests in a diversified portfolio of common stocks of primarily non-U.S. issuer.
 The fair value of the investments in these funds has been determined using the NAV per share (or equivalent) of the investments.